rednafi/nginx-ratelimit/README.md

 # nginx-ratelimit

-A simple hello-world JSON API service that incorporates rate limiting via Nginx.
-It allows 50 req/sec and return 429 error when the limit is exceeded.
+A simple hello-world JSON API service incorporates rate limiting via Nginx.
+It allows 50 requests per second and returns a 429 error when the limit is exceeded.

 See the blog post [here].